zhanxw/rvtests/README.md

 # Sex chromosome analysis

-Rvtests suppport X chromosome analysis.
+Rvtests support X chromosome analysis.
 In human X chromosome, there is PAR (pseudoautosomal region) and non-PAR region.
 For males, there are two X allele in PAR region and one allele in non-PAR region.
-While the PAR region is treated in the same way as autosomes, rvtests treate non-PAR region differently.
+While the PAR region is treated in the same way as autosomes, rvtests treat non-PAR region differently.
 Below we will describe the details about how rvtests handles non-PAR region.

 *Prepare data*.
 According to VCF standard, male genotype needs to coded as 0 or 1.
 For compatibility, rvtests also support 0/0 or 1/1 coding.
 In VCF files, male genotypes can be written as "0", "1", "0|0", "0/0", "1|1", "1/1".
 All other genotypes will be treated as missing.

 *Genotype in the regression model*.
-For consistencmaine, male genotypes are converted to 0 or 2.
+For consistence, male genotypes are converted to 0 or 2.

 *MetaScore results*.
 If specify `--meta score`, the output file `prefix.MetaScore.assoc.gz` includes PAR-region and non-PAR region analysis.
 But in the non-PAR region, the difference is that Hardy-Weinberg P-value are calculated using female samples.

 *Related individuals*.
 Just append `--xHemi` to the `vcf2kinship` (more details in [Kinship generation](#kinship-generation)) and `rvtest` command lines.
 Rvtests can recognize non-PAR region kinship and use it in the analysis.

 *PAR region*.
 PAR region is defined as two regions X:60001-2699520 and X:154931044-155260560.
-Use `--xLabel` can speicify which chromosome has PAR region (default: 23 or X) and use `--xParRegion` to specify PAR region (default: hg19, meaning '60001-2699520,154931044-155260560' in the UCSC build hg19, specify "hg18" will use PAR region definition in the UCSC build hg18, or specify "hg38" will use UCSC build 38).
+Use `--xLabel` can specify which chromosome has PAR region (default: 23 or X) and use `--xParRegion` to specify PAR region (default: hg19, meaning '60001-2699520,154931044-155260560' in the UCSC build hg19, specify "hg18" will use PAR region definition in the UCSC build hg18, or specify "hg38" will use UCSC build 38).

 # Kinship generation